rasifr/spock/README.md

 `CREATE EXTENSION spock;`

 ### Basic Configuration and Usage

-Before using the extension, you will need to configure the PostgreSQL server to support logical decoding:
+Before using the extension, configure the PostgreSQL server to support logical decoding:

     wal_level = 'logical'
     max_worker_processes = 10   # one per database needed on provider node